Anthropology (DANT.ULisboa)

 Curricular Units ECTS

-Postgraduate Research Seminar IV 3 ECTS
+Postgraduate Studies Seminar IV 3 ECTS

 Research Seminar in Anthropology IV 5 ECTS